-It is best to cut only about 1/3 of the grass blade.
-Do not cut more than that unless the grass is sparse or it is late fall, when grass grows more slowly.
+It is best to cut only about a third of the grass blade.
+Cutting more than that is not recommended unless grass is sparse, or it is late fall when grass grows more slowly.

 Alternating the Mowing Direction

 Alternate mowing direction to keep the grass standing straight.
 This also helps disperse clippings which enhances decomposition and fertilization.